 Iron Ridge is a tiny village located in the state of Wisconsin.
 With a population of 908 people and just one neighborhood, Iron Ridge is the 393rd largest community in Wisconsin.

-When you are in Iron Ridge, you'll notice that it is more blue-collar than most other communities in America.
-45.71% of Iron Ridge’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Iron Ridge is a blue-collar town, with 45.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Iron Ridge is a village of production and manufacturing workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Iron Ridge who work in sales jobs (9.24%), management occupations (8.58%), and office and administrative support (6.44%).

 Also of interest is that Iron Ridge has more people living here who work in computers and math than 95% of the places in the US.